 The aforementioned search results make reference to “three articles published in US-based platforms specialized in fraud allegations: Ripoff Report and Complaints Board, in which there were different criticism and some comments about the professional practices of Mr. Segundo.
 The information in dispute consists of opinions from a user and her experience when contacting [Segundo’s] company […] and the negative treatment she received upon showing interest in the purchase of real state property” [p.
 8].

 On June 28, 2017, the AEPD granted protection to the rights of Segundo.
 Google initiated judicial proceedings seeking the annulment of the administrative decision of the AEPD in favor of Segundo.
-The 14th of December 2018, The First Section of the Administrative Chamber of the National Audience overruled the decision issued by the AEPD.
+On 14t December 2018, the First Section of the Administrative Chamber of the National Audience overruled the decision issued by the AEPD.

 This ruling prompted Don Segundo to appeal the decision.
-On September 17, 2020, the Third Section of the Administrative Chamber of the Supreme Tribunal issued a decision on the matter.
+On 17 September, 2020, the Third Section of the Administrative Chamber of the Supreme Tribunal issued a decision on the matter.